 Coming to the portability of these headphones.
 The ear cups can be rotated to make the headphones flat while carrying.
 However, the ear cups do not fold inwards to further improve portability.

-Based on our extensive testing and with inputs of our sound expert, we can say the Sony XB450AP offers the best experience if you are looking for something that sounds very good, looks and feels premium and is comfortable to listen to for long hours.
+Based on our extensive testing and with inputs of our sound expert, we can say the Sony XB450AP offers the best-wired audio experience if you are looking for something that sounds very good, looks and feels premium and is comfortable to listen to for long hours.

 Note: The Sony MDR-XB450 is a headphone that's priced less than the XB450AP, that has the exact same specs and performance but loses out on the microphone.
 You can try that if it makes more sense for you.

 The Best Headphone under Rs.
 2000 (Budget Wired) in detail